gbida/data_science/readme.md

 ## structure

-- data: for analysis from public data or open data portal
+- data: public or open data portal for analysis
-- font: for korean language encoding
+- font: for encoding korean language
 - learn: files what I learned